 As an air hostess, your salary will largely depend on the airline you are working with.
 On an average, air hostesses earn somewhere around 25,000 INR – 40,000 monthly [indicative] while the salary package for senior positions can be even higher upto 50,000 INR-75000 INR [indicative] for those working with domestic airlines.
 Further, private airlines offer high-salaried packages somewhere up to 2 Lakh to 3 Lakh per month [indicative].

-In order to understand how to become an Air Hostess, you should know that this job profession is characterised with a fair share of dedication, rewards and commitments.
+You should know that this job profession is characterised with a fair share of dedication, rewards and commitments.
 It is more than a simple quest around the globe.

 - A career as a flight attendant offers an opportunity to earn and explore beautiful places in the world.